Telefonorosso/fishydisk/README.md

 AI can generate bad code.
 What it cannot generate - at least on my subscription plan - is evil code.

-The kernels and companion applications have all been painfully tested, destoying an Amiga 600 in the process.
+The kernels and companion applications have all been painfully tested, destroying an Amiga 600 in the process.
 Treat the source code primarily as reference material: some projects may have been developed around a different Emu68 branch because - as I said before - I'm not a programmer and I mix up stuff.

 Unfortunately, these features currently work one at a time.